sbravindran03/PORTFOLIO_/README.md

 5. Future Enhancements
 In the future, additional features could be considered:
 •	Integration with a content management system (CMS) for easier content updates.
 •	An interactive resume builder.

+Step 1: Setup Your Development Environment

+Install Node.js and npm (Node Package Manager) if you haven't already.
+Open your terminal and run the following command to create a new React project:

+**npx create-react-app portfolio-website**

+Navigate to your project directory:

+**cd portfolio-website**